fybrik/fybrik/pipeline/README.md

 ## Bootstrapping

 Run the following command to bootstrap a Fybrik instance.
 By default the instance of Fybrik will be deployed as namespaced scoped, meaning the controller will only watch and process FybrikApplications from a specific namespace.
 Therefore limiting you to create FybrikApplications from one namespace.
-By that namespace is the one specific on the bootstrap script (a.k.a *system* namespace).
+By default that namespace is the one specified on the bootstrap script (a.k.a *system* namespace).
 You can change this behavior by setting environment variables.
 For details see [Scoping the deployment](#scoping-the-deployment).

 The parameter specified is the *system* namespace.
 ```